What Makes New Zealand Unique?

 Start finding The Lord of the Rings filming locations with 23 Lord of the Rings Locations You Can’t Miss in New Zealand

 9. The First City to See the Sun

 Because of New Zealand’s position on the International Date Line, it actually holds the first city in the world to see the sunrise of a new day.
 Gisborne on the East Coast of the North Island is the first city to start the new day.
 It also famously hosts the New Year’s Eve festival, Rhythm & Vines, in celebration of being among the first to welcome in the new year.

-Find out more about Gisborne in Gisborne Guide for Backpackers.
+Find out more about Gisborne in The Complete Guide to Gisborne.